Cambourne: Schools

-Cambourne has a very high birth rate compared to many other places in the South Cambridgeshire area.
+Cambourne has a higher birth rate than many other places in the South Cambridgeshire area.
 Four primary schools and a secondary school have been built in the area, to ensure that pupils do not have to take buses to schools in Hardwick and other villages in the local area.
 The first of the schools to be built was Monkfield Park Primary School in Great Cambourne, followed by The Vine Inter-Church School in Upper Cambourne and a temporary Jeavons Wood Primary School in Great Cambourne.
-On 21 June 2011, work began on a new permanent building for the Jeavons Wood Primary School, situated 100 yards from the temporary site on Eastgate, Great Cambourne.
+In June 2011, work began on a new permanent building for the Jeavons Wood Primary School, situated 100 yards from the temporary site on Eastgate, Great Cambourne.
 When the Jeavons Wood School vacated the temporary buildings, it re-opened as a fourth primary school, which was operated as a second campus of Hardwick and Cambourne Community Primary School.
 This school relocated to a permanent campus on Sheepfold Lane in September 2015.

-On 29 June 2011, Cambridgeshire County Council held a public exhibition of the plans for 'A Secondary School for Cambourne'.
-On 27 January 2012, Councillors at Cambridgeshire County Council's development control committee meeting, approved these plans.
+In June 2011, Cambridgeshire County Council held a public exhibition of the plans for 'A Secondary School for Cambourne'.
+Plans were approved in January 2012.
 Cambourne Village College opened in September 2013 in the north-west of Lower Cambourne.
 Previously, primary schools in the area were in the catchment for Comberton Village College.
 A coach also transports several children in the village to and from St Bede's Inter-Church School in Cambridge.

+A new Sixth Form College opened on the site of the secondary school in September 2024, being incorporated in to the Cam Academy Trust.

-Youth Work
+Youth work

 Cambourne has a large population of young people, due in part to the very high birth rate over a number of years, but also as a result of families moving into the town.
 In Cambourne's early years, Cambourne Youth Partnership was set up as a charity to bring together those working with young people across the town.
 Cambourne Youth Partnership operates out of Cambourne Soul, a youth centre facility in Great Cambourne, and currently partners with Romsey Mill to provide both universal and targeted youth services.

+Media

+Local news and television programmes are provided by BBC East and ITV Anglia.
+Local radio stations are BBC Radio Cambridgeshire, Heart East, Cambridge 105, Greatest Hits Radio East, and Star Radio.
+The town is served by the local newspaper, Cambridge Independent.
+Cambourne Crier is a monthly magazine delivered free of charge to all residents across the town.